brglng/zobject/README.md

 #include "some_class.h"

 // Put this in each class's implementation.
 The first parameters is the name of
-// the class, and the second one is the class which you inherit.
+// the class, and the second one is the class which your class inherits.
 Z_DEFINE_CLASS(SomeObject, ZObject)

 void SomeObject_init(void *_self, va_list args)